bcornelusse/ELEN0445-microgrids/README.md

  - Notions of scientific computing (we will use Python)

 Instructor:
- - Bertrand Cornélusse
+ - Bertrand CornÃ©lusse

 Teaching assistant:
  - Thomas Stegen
- - Clément Moureau
+ - ClÃ©ment Moureau

 # Lectures of 2025-2026
 |	 Date 	|	 Lecture 	|	 Topic 	|